WEC-Sim/WEC-Sim/source/pto.rst

 **Simulink Model**
-Step 1 through 3 are the same as in `RM3 with hydraulic PTO`_.
+Step 1 through 3 are the same as in :ref:`pto:RM3 with Hydraulic PTO`.

 * Step 4: Go inside PTO-Sim block and add one bus selector and one selector blocks.
 Only velocity is needed for this example.